Skip to Main Content

 Counsellor | Stephen Roberts, MACP, MPCC- S

 Stephen has a Master of Arts in Counselling Psychology from Yorkville University.
 He is a Master Practitioner in Clinical Counselling - Provisional Supervisor with the Canadian Professional Counsellors Association and a member of the Association of Counselling Therapy of Alberta.
 He is a Clinical Traumatologist with Traumatology Institute, and a Certified Brainspotting Therapist and Consultant with Brainspotting International.
-Stephen has worked in various roles and positions that have given him ample experience with diverse populations including students, vulnerable populations (homeless, addicts, etc.) and athletes.
+Stephen has experience with diverse populations including students, vulnerable populations (homeless, addicts, etc.) and athletes.
 He was competitive college player and coach and loves working with athletes to become the best they can be in their sport and in life.

 Stephen is passionate about the brain and body and their impact on our lives.
 His specialties include trauma, depression, anxiety, addictions, and sports performance.
 Stephen is an empathetic, non-judgmental counsellor who works collaboratively with students to help them navigate through life.
 He believes in self-awareness through attachment, relationships, and the brain/body system.
 Stephen strives to develop a mutually respectful relationship with students built on trust, respect, and safety.